all-in-one-of/snippets/Z.md

 - Dont forget aboud mid freq.
 - Make contrast with details placement.
 - Try to sculpt across the form (not with the flow).
-- Keep Valor in check
+- work in HSV, Keep Valor in check.

 # Ninja Combos basics: